-Time: 6:00PM Cash Bar & Networking
+Time: 6:00 PM Cash Bar & Networking

 Place: Connolly’s, 14 East 47th Street (between Madison/Fifth Avenues)

 Cost: Please mail your non-refundable fee of $49 Students and Members, $54 Non- members.
 No credit cards, please.
 Attendance without reservations will require cash or check at the door, based on space availability.
+Limited to 50.
 As a courtesy to our alumni and the speaker there will be no admittance after 7PM.

-RSVP: Must be in by Friday, February 10th, 2017 – Checks made out to:
+Reservations must be in by Friday, November 9th, 2018 – Checks made out to:

 Payment: Send to: Please mail your non-refundable fee to: Gail B. Levine, G.G., P.O.
-Box 18, Rego Park, NY 11374 718.897.7305.
+Box 18, Rego Park, NY 11374 718.897.7305

-Grateful appreciation to Dan Campbell for his generous donation at the last meeting.
-It contributed toward the 2017 effort for the Eunice Miles Scholarship Fund.
+Grateful appreciation to Sean Gilson for his generous donation at the September meeting.
+It contributed toward the 2018 effort for the Eunice Miles Scholarship Fund.